Quick Facts

 Does it cost anything to participate in the ministry of Peterson House?

-All that we offer is free of charge.
+Participating in our small groups is free of charge.
 We may eventually charge for retreats or a more immersive individual experience, but our model is one like the church where it costs nothing to walk in the door and expereince the power of the gospel without any required financial transaction.
 Yes, people understand that it costs something to offer this service and if they would like to donate we would love to have their support, but it is not a requirment.
 Our funding comes from individual donors, grants, and foundations who all want to help make these experiences available where time in the biblical text can transform lives.

 Is Peterson House connected to any one Christian denomination?